 - OGS (whose awards are $15,000 per year)

-Additionally, incoming graduate students who win federal government tri-council awards are automatically provided a $5,000 (MA, MPhil) or $10,000 (PhD) cash award from Queen’s.
+Additionally, incoming graduate students who win federal government tri-council awards are automatically provided a $5,000 (MA, MPhil) or $10,000 (PhD) Tri-Agency Recipient Recognition Award (TARRA) from Queen’s.

 Note: (1) Award support from Queen's University sources is variable and may be reduced or omitted in a funding combination when the guaranteed minimum is exceeded by awards granted by Canadian provincial or federal government sources.
 (2) Funding offers do not include tuition waivers.
-(3) All funding rules follow the policies of the Queen's School of Graduate Studies.
+(3) All funding rules follow the policies of the Queen's School of Graduate Studies and Postdoctoral Affairs.